-The leasing service industry in Nankan continues to actively develop new customers.
+The leasing service industry continues to actively develop new customers.
 Customers' needs in service have evolved from leasing relationships to providing construction of professional software and hardware to customers, enabling sustainable long-term partnership with customers.
 In the future, technology will be adopted to manage integration processes and integration services pattern, allowing customers to experience improved efficiency.
 This year, through the connection between the logistics system and equipment to improve the operation pattern, optimize the work process, and secure the future talents.
-As the upstream and downstream manufacturers of semiconductor manufacturers successively locate their factories in Taiwan, FRG Longtan Park will be the next key growth driver of FRG.
-The construction of warehouses will be completed this year, and it will be applied for a logistics center upon the completion next year, to serve manufacturers around South Taoyuan.
-This year, the merchant recruitment business will be extended to Longtan Park, to provide customers with more choices of different locations and make FRG the representative of the best professional leasing and logistics integration services.
+As the upstream and downstream manufacturers of semiconductor manufacturers successively locate their factories in Taiwan, FRG Longtan Smart Park will be the next key growth driver of FRG.
+The warehouse construction was completed in the first half of the year, and the focus of merchant recruitment business this year will be extended to Longtan Park, to provide customers with more choices of different locations and make FRG the representative of the best professional leasing and logistics integration services.

 III.
-Real Estate Development
+Real Estate Development:

 In a bid to continue the real estate development experience and creating the long-term stable profit for the Company, not only do we have our own real estate assets, we also focus on other suitable land or individual projects.
 In addition to resident buildings, development of commercial spaces of considerable size are also planned.
-Not only can commercial real estate developments acquire long-term stable rent income, they also covers fields of business plaza operation, real estate management and property management.
+Not only can commercial real estate developments acquire long-term stable rent income, they also cover fields of business plaza operation, real estate management and property management.
 Due to the need of long-term development, other than the existing development projects, the Company will actively look for projects meeting the Company's conditions.